Abd al-Kuri sparrow

-The Abd al-Kuri sparrow (Passer hemileucus) is a passerine bird endemic to the small island of Abd al Kuri (also spelled several other ways) in the Socotra archipelago of the Indian Ocean, off the Horn of Africa.
+The Abd al-Kuri sparrow (Passer hemileucus) is a passerine bird endemic to the small island of Abd al Kuri.
+The sparrows are located primarily in the Socotra archipelago of the Indian Ocean, in Yemen, which is off the Horn of Africa.
+Their environment consists of shrubland and rocky areas with inland cliffs and mountain peaks.
 Though this species was originally described as a distinct species, it was considered conspecific with the Socotra sparrow.
-A study by Guy Kirwan showed significant differences from the Socotra sparrow, and that the two sparrows might even have different origins.
+The sparrow is also referred to by its English name, Abd al-Kuri, or its Dutch, Middle Name, Abd al-Kuri Mus.
+A study by Guy Kirwan suggested that there are differences between the Abd al-Kuri sparrow and the Socotra sparrow.
 On the evidence that it is morphologically distinct, BirdLife International (and hence the IUCN Red List) recognised it as a species, and it was listed in the IOC World Bird List from December 2009.
-It has a very restricted distribution, and a population of under 1,000 individuals, so despite not having any known threats it is considered a Vulnerable species on the IUCN Red List.
+It has a restricted distribution, and a population of under 1,000 individuals.